-- B. Provide a start-up budget as Attachment Y that contains a balance sheet, revenue projections, including source of revenues, expenses, and anticipated fund balance.
-The start-up budget must cover any period prior to the beginning of FTE payments in which the school will expend funds on activities necessary for the successful start-up of the school. - C. If the budget is contingent upon sources of funding beyond those typically provided by local, state, and federal governments (such as funding from foundations, donors, grants), provide evidence of such funding (e.g. MOU, letters) as Attachment Z. - D. Provide a detailed narrative description of the line-item revenue and expenditure assumptions on which the operating and start-up budget are based.
+- A. Provide as Attachment R, an operating budget covering each year of the requested charter term that contains revenue projections expenses, and anticipated fund balances.
+The budget should be based on the anticipated completion rate of the projected student enrollment indicated on the cover page of the application and the specific funding amount available to virtual charter schools within the sponsoring district at the time of the application. - B. Provide a start-up budget as Attachment S that contains a balance sheet, revenue projections, including source of revenues, expenses, and anticipated fund balance.
+The start-up budget must cover any period prior to the beginning of FTE payments in which the school will expend funds on activities necessary for the successful start-up of the school. - C. If the budget is contingent upon sources of funding beyond those typically provided by local, state, and federal governments (such as funding from foundations, donors, grants), provide evidence of such funding (e.g. MOU, letters) as Attachment T. - D. Provide a detailed narrative description of the line-item revenue and expenditure assumptions on which the operating and start-up budget are based.
 The budget narrative should provide sufficient information to fully understand how budgetary figures were determined. - E. Discuss the school's contingency approach and plan to meet financial needs if anticipated revenues are not received or are lower than estimated.
-This may include budgets for 75% and 50% of revenue projections or a budget for whatever percentage the applicant considers the minimum percentage at which they could operate the educational plan presented. - F. Explain in detail the year one cash flow contingency plan, in the event that revenue projections are not met (or not met on time).

-G. Provide monthly cash flow projections for the school's start-up period (i.e. from the date on which the application is approved to the beginning of the first fiscal year of operation) through the first year of operation.
+This may include budgets for 75% and 50% of revenue projections or a budget for whatever percentage the applicant considers the minimum percentage at which they could operate the educational plan presented. - F. Explain in detail the year one cash flow contingency plan, in the event that revenue projections are not met (or not met on time). - G. Provide monthly cash flow projections for the school's start-up period (i.e. from the date on which the application is approved to the beginning of the first fiscal year of operation) through the first year of operation.